The Front Page - January 2017 to June 2017

 An Act For The Better Enabling Divers[sic] Inhabitants Of The Province Of Pensylvania

-To Trade And Hold Lands Within The Said Province
+To Trade And Hold Lands Within The Said Province.

 Enacted May 19, 1739 by George Thomas, Esq.
 Lieutenant Governor, with the Royal Approbation, under the honourable John Penn, Thomas Penn; and Richard Penn, Esqrs; true and absolute Proprietaries and Governors of the Province, of Pennsylvania.